Imayowadavid/Superstore-Transactions-Analysis-/README.md

 ***
 **Variance( Difference in Sales & Profit) Analysis**
 ***
-  This report should help the Superstore management team have a mind blueprint to evaluate and get answers to the following questions:
-- Which products have impressive  profitable Performance ?
-- How will the trends suit planning and budget allocation with time?
-- Are the the Pricing and Promotion really effective?
-- How can the Performance Benchmarking be determined?
-- Which  areas are showing inefficiencies?
-- What are the factors influencing the sales and Profit Variance?.

   The images below represent the variance(Sales and Profit) according to periods( Month over Month ,Year over Year I.e monthly and yearly basis respectively for Sales and Profit;

 **Sales Variance(Monthly and Yearly)**